 This sweet Blueberry Crumb Cake is a delicious coffee cake that can easily be turned into a dessert by adding a scoop of vanilla ice cream.

 I usually make it non-dairy; but using sweet butter and milk will work beautifully as well.
 Don’t be confused when you see that the batter is very thick.
-Just spread it evenly in the baking dish and it will rise to perfection!
+Spread it evenly in the baking dish and it will rise to perfection!
 If you’ve got a lot of blueberries, make two cakes and freeze one.
 That way, you’ll always be prepared for company!

 Prep time: 20 minutes